OrdnanceSurvey/OS-Maps-API-for-Enterprise-Demos/README.md

-# OS Maps API Demos
+# OS Maps API for Enterprise Demos

-This repo contains working examples of how to use the OS Maps API, a RESTful API based on the OS datasets.
+This repo contains working examples of how to use the OS Maps API for Enterprise, a RESTful API based on the OS datasets.
 The API offers access to five styles of map: Leisure, Outdoor, Road, Light and Night.
 Scale varies from an overview of Great Britain and OS products such as [MiniScale®] (https://www.ordnancesurvey.co.uk/business-and-government/products/miniscale.html), OS VectorMap® Local and OS VectorMap® District, right down to OS MasterMap® Topography.

-In the outdoor stack, buildings in OS MasterMap® Topography are 2.5D.
+In the Outdoor stack, buildings in OS MasterMap® Topography are 2.5D.
 The API supports EPSG:27700 and EPSG:3857 in OGC KVP WMTS and RESTful ZXY.
 PNG format is supported.
 There are JavaScript examples using [Leaflet](http://leafletjs.com/) and [Openlayers](http://openlayers.org/).

-Register for an API key of OS Maps API [here](https://developer.ordnancesurvey.co.uk/).
+Register for an API key of OS Maps API for Enterprise [here](https://developer.ordnancesurvey.co.uk/).

-Full documentation for the OS Maps API can be found [here](https://apidocs.os.uk/docs/os-maps-overview).
+Full documentation for the OS Maps API for Enterprise can be found [here](https://apidocs.os.uk/docs/os-maps-overview).

 ## Using the Demos